 Fortress Hohensalzburg and the Old Town of Salzburg © Salzburg Tourism

-The fairytale city of Passau, the “City of Three Rivers,” was founded more than 2,000 years ago at a strategic junction of the three waterways.
-On our Walking Tour, we will see the city fortifications and marvel at Gothic and Italian Baroque architecture and St. Stephen’s Cathedral, home to Europe’s largest pipe organ.
+The fairytale "City of Three Rivers" was founded more than 2,000 years ago at a strategic junction of three waterways – the Danube, Ilz and Inn rivers.
+On a walking tour of Passau, see the city fortifications and marvel at Gothic and Italian Baroque architecture and St. Stephan’s Cathedral, home to Europe’s largest pipe organ.

-Chamber music by the Gryphon Trio at a local venue.
+Chamber music concert by the Gryphon Trio at a local venue.

 Passau panorama © Bayern Tourismus Marketing GmbH

-We enjoy a day trip to Karlstejn with a Tour of the Castle and a round of golf at the notable course, which offers splendid views of the castle.
+Full day trip to Karlštejn for a tour of its castle, one of the most beautiful in the Czech Republic.
+Enjoy a round of golf at the notable course, which offers splendid views of the castle.
 (B,D)

 Karlstejn Golf Course.